Ali-Tehrani/PyQCodes/README.tex.md

 ========
 <a href='https://docs.python.org/3.6/'><img src='https://img.shields.io/badge/python-3.6-blue.svg'></a>

-PyQCodes provides a set of functions to investigate coherent information, minimum fidelity, certain optimization-based codes and stabilizer codes.
+PyQCodes provides a set of functions to investigate the coherent information, minimum fidelity, certain optimization-based codes and stabilizer codes.

 Guide To Do
 -----------
 * Quantum Channels.
 See [file for more info](PyQCodes/chan/README.md).
-    - Compute Channel, Adjoint of Channel.
+    - Compute Channel and Adjoint of Channel of a density matrix..
-    - Compute Complementary Channel and Adjoint of Complementary Channel.
+    - Compute Complementary Channel and Adjoint of Complementary Channel of a density matrix.
     - Optimize Coherent Information and Minimum Fidelity.
     - Serial/Parallel concatenate two channels .
 * Stabilizer Codes.
 See [file for more info](PyQCodes/README.md).
     - Find Logical Operators.
     - Apply Encoding, Measurement, and Decoding Circuit.
 * Optimization-Based Codes.
 See [file for more info](PyQCodes/README.md).
+    - Effective Channel Method of Stabilizer Codes.
+Based on [2].
+    - Approximate the average fidelity of a circuit.
+Based on [3].
     - Optimizes the average fidelity over Recover/Encoding operators.
-Based on [^1]
+Based on [1]
-    - Effective Channel Method of Stabilizer Codes.
-Based on [^2] and [^3].

-[^1] : Channel-Adapted Quantum Error Correction for the Amplitude Damping Channel.
-[^2] :
-[^3] :

 Examples
 --------